a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_4_Model_driven_app.md

 - Completion of Module 1 Lab 0 - Validate lab environment

 ## Exercise 1: Create Model-driven app
-**Objective:** In this exercise, you will create a model-driven app, customize the sitemap, and test the app.
+**Objective:** In this exercise, you will use the model-driven app that you configured in Lab 4.3.
+You will then customize the sitemap and test the app.
 For simplicity and time’s sake, we will not be addressing all of the Expense Report columns in this lab.

-### Task #1: Create app
-1. If you are not already, sign in to `https://make.powerapps.com`.
-2. Select the environment that you imported the Expense Report solution into at the top right if it is not already selected.
-3. Using the navigation on the left, select **Solutions.**
-4. Open the Expense Report solution.
-5. On the command bar, select the **+ New** button.
-6. From the menu that appears, go to **App > Model-driven app.**
-7. Enter *`Employee Expense Management`* for Name and select **Create.**
+## Task 1: Configure the sitemap
 8. After your new model-driven application loads, select the **+ Add Page** button.
 9. On the **Add Page** screen, choose **Dataverse table.**
 10. Select the following tables: